 Length: 5 pages

-This bill was introduced on March 9, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 9, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 22, 2015